FluffyKas/fylo-dark-landing-page/README.md

 }
 ```

-Vanilla CSS keeps getting better every day with custom variables and so on but these two things I mentioned above I particularly enjoyed about Sass.
+I don't want to take credit away from vanilla CSS as it keeps getting better, but these two features mentioned above I particularly enjoyed about Sass.

 **Parcel**